B3ND1X/air-script/README.md

 * cd air-script
 * sudo ./pwn.sh

-* If installed as a deb package.
-You can find air-script in your toolbar under applications. *
+*If installed as a deb package, you can find air-script in your toolbar under applications.*

 ## HOW TO UNINSTALL THIS GARBAGE SCRIPT?!!